-Note: Everything below has been published previously online in the Arch Linux wiki.
+Disclaimer: Everything below has been published previously online in the Arch’s extensive wiki.
 However, for what ever reason there’s still a lot of misinformation about Arch’s stability and many users are not aware that these published tips exist.

 This short article aims to raise awareness on the best paths for a more stable Arch Linux experience.
-That’s not to say that Arch Linux is in anyway unstable.
-No, far from it!
+That’s not to say that Arch Linux is unstable.
+It’s not, far from it.
 But for new users, there are certain precautions that should be taken so that the inherent freedom of Arch does not get in the way of system stability.

 What is Arch Linux?

 Lets trace back just a little.
 Arch Linux is an independently developed, i686/x86-64 general purpose GNU/Linux distribution versatile enough to suit any role.
 Development focuses on simplicity, minimalism, and code elegance.
 Arch is installed as a minimal base system, configured by the user upon which their own ideal environment is assembled by installing only what is required or desired for their unique purposes.
 GUI configuration utilities are not officially provided, and most system configuration is performed from the shell and a text editor.
 Based on a rolling-release model, Arch also strives to stay bleeding edge, and typically offers the latest stable versions of most software. – Source: Arch Linux Wiki.

 Why use Arch Linux on desktops and servers?